-Tango Sector (the second episode) has red-coloured helicopters that first appear in the fourth level and make recurring appearances up to the final level.
+Tango Sector (the second episode) has red-coloured helicopters that first appear in the fourth level and make recurring appearances up to the seventh level.
 They fire big salvos of missiles, but their pattern is predictable enough that you can easily dodge their fire and blast them apart with your weapon of choice (namely the Laser Turret or the Twin Laser).

 The Disgaea series of games features a number of differently colored versions of each class and monster (except unique characters), each with progressively better stats as you move up the chain.
 Subverted in that each class has its own color arrangement rather than all following the one pattern.

 The first game has this with monsters and vaguely handwaves it by noting that they were mutated by chemicals in the secret lab.
 Normal cannon fodder aliens are greenish, yellow = slightly faster, stronger and tougher, red = Lightning Bruiser, rare blue = Damage-Sponge Boss.

 Also applies to your body armor, which absorbs a percentage of damage received.
 Green flak vests absorb 50% and have 100 HP, yellow combat suits are twice as durable and absorb about 75%, and red Powered Armor absorbs 90% while boasting 300 HP.